MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 After you get your [free trial](try-remote-assist.md) or [purchase](buy-remote-assist.md) Dynamics 365 Remote Assist, you can assign licenses to users.
 Once assigned, users can deploy Dynamics 365 Remote Assist on their individual devices.

 > [!Note]
 > There are two types of users for Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach: remote experts and field service technicians.
 Field service technicians require a Dynamics 365 Remote Assist license **and** a Microsoft Teams license.
 When you buy a Dynamics 365 Remote Assist license, a Microsoft Teams license is included.
 However, remote experts (who aren't in the field) require only a Microsoft Teams license.
-For more information, see [deploying Microsoft Teams licenses in your organization](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist).

 In this article, we’ll walk through how to deploy Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers).
 This includes: